 Federated Hermes has closely monitored regulatory statements and industry developments regarding the obligations of registered investment advisors and funds when recommending and purchasing securities or other investments that use LIBOR as a reference rate or benchmark.
 Federated Hermes has focused on identifying LIBOR-linked securities or other investments, including, but not limited to: derivatives contracts; floating-rate notes; municipal securities; and tranches of securitizations, including collateralized loan obligations.
-With respect to LIBOR-linked securities or other investments with maturities after the applicable LIBOR tenor cessation date, Federated Hermes has sought to proactively address transition-related questions with the issuers or lead arrangers of such securities and other investments, as applicable, including, for example, questions regarding transition events, benchmark replacement, and benchmark replacement adjustments.
+With respect to LIBOR-linked securities or other investments with maturities after the applicable LIBOR tenor cessation date, Federated Hermes has sought to proactively address transition-related questions regarding transition events, benchmark replacement, and benchmark replacement adjustments.
 As necessary, Federated Hermes has sought to negotiate modifications to benchmark fallback language for such securities and other instruments to contemplate the permanent cessation of LIBOR.
-Federated Hermes will be continuing these efforts with respect to any remaining securities or other investments held by Federated Hermes' products and strategies that continue to use a U.S. LIBOR tenor with a cessation date of June 30, 2023.
-Federated Hermes also negotiated fall back language that provides for the use of an alternative reference rate or benchmark in its corporate credit facility and its U.S.-registered Federated Hermes Funds' credit facility.
+Federated Hermes will be continuing these efforts with respect to any remaining securities or other investments held by Federated Hermes also negotiated fall back language that provides for the use of an alternative reference rate or benchmark in its corporate credit facility and its U.S.-registered Federated Hermes Funds' credit facility.
 Federated Hermes' products and strategies, customers and service providers.